-Curiosity is the key to enter the vicious cycle of creativity and improve it.
+Curiosity is the key to entering the vicious cycle of creativity and improving it.
 It will lead you to read about new arguments, to watch unfamiliar types of films or to do things you never thought of.

 Curiosity is the start of the turbulent process that brings chaos and uncertainty into your daily life.
 It is the first step towards fresh pieces of information.